Dngallar/Django-Python/README.md

-# Log of Tests with Django Python
+# Log of Tests with Django
-Django Web Framework (Python)
+Django Web Framework in Python

 ## August, 19 2020